HOCKET's Composer/Performer Initiative

 Brett Banducci - between you & you for viola, two prepared pianos, two toy pianos, two melodicas and electronics

-Hitomi Oba - newly commissioned work for tenor saxophone and piano four-hands
+Hitomi Oba - taste, inaugurate! for tenor saxophone and piano four-hands

 Derek Tywoniuk - Byrd/Cage for vibraphone and piano four-hands